cyberbotics/webots-doc/reference/imagetexture.md

 The `filtering` field defines the level of quality obtained from filtering techniques applied to the texture.
-This parameter ranges from 0 to an integer increment relative to the maximum supported anisotropy level, which is usually 5.
+This parameter ranges from 0 to an integer increment related to the maximum supported anisotropy level.
+This value usually is 5.
 If the maximum supported level is exceeded, the filtering level will be silently brought back to the value corresponding to it.
 0 corresponds to no filtering, only performing simple nearest-neighbor pixel